dphiggs01/Ask_Amy/docs/_sources/getting_started.rst.txt

 ===============

-The typical first application a programmer writes when working with a new language or framework is the *Hello World* application in which we get a minimal thread of execute to demonstrate base functionality.
-For our first skill we will be deploying an simple Fact telling skill, this is essentially the *Hello World* of Alexa skills but since the facts can be easily changed and updated this is actually a useful and fun initial skill to deploy and later modify.
+The typical first application a programmer writes when working with a new language or framework is the *Hello World* application in which we enable a minimum thread of execution to demonstrate base functionality.
+For our first skill we will be deploying an simple fact telling skill, this is essentially the *Hello World* of Alexa skills but since the facts can be easily changed and updated this is actually a useful and fun initial skill to deploy and later modify.

 .. note::